Posted 10 May 2025 | Gear

 Types of Grips

 Grip thickness affects wrist action and control.
 Thinner grips allow quicker wrist movements, while thicker grips increase stability and comfort.
-Unlike tennis, badminton commonly adjusts thickness via overgrips or replacement grips rather than fixed numbered sizes.
+Badminton players commonly adjust thickness through overgrips or replacement grips.

 Forehand Grip